Get

 Are Dalmatians easy to train?

-When it comes to training, Dalmatians can be a bit challenging.
-While they are intelligent and eager to please their owners, they can also be stubborn and independent.
+When it comes to training, some Dalmatians can be a bit challenging.
+While they are intelligent and eager to please their owners, some dogs can also be stubborn and independent.
+This will greatly depend on their individual character, previous experiences and early socialization and training.
+The earlier the training starts, the more successful it tends to be.
 This breed requires consistent and patient training methods to ensure success.
-It’s important to establish clear boundaries and consistent routines from an early age, especially when it comes to things like potty training, jumping on strangers, and basic obedience commands.
+It’s important to establish clear boundaries and consistent routines from an early age, especially when it comes to things like potty training, jumping on strangers, and basic obedience commands, always using positive reinforcement.

 Wrapping Things Up